What Does it Take to Be a Wind Energy Project Manager?

 - Supervise the work of subcontractors or consultants to ensure quality and conformance to specifications or budgets.

-These are the skills Wind Energy Project Managers say are the most useful in their careers:
+Below is a list of the skills most Wind Energy Project Managers say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.